Skip to content

 Coordinator child runs (a run with a ParentRunId) do not receive the full four-layer stack.
 The core-context, learnings, and session layers duplicated the child's charter and carried artifact-write instructions that pointed at session-state / .copilot paths absent from a child worktree, which the sandbox rejected and stalled the child.

-Instead, RunOrchestrator.BuildContextAsync injects the child's charter plus only the active architectural/scope decisions block, compiled by MemoryContextCompiler.CompileDecisionsAsync(projectId).
-This reuses the same ## Boundaries and Decisions rendering as Layer 1 (active architectural/scope decisions, oldest-first) but emits nothing else.
-Decisions are non-negotiable team boundaries — the highest-value context — and do not duplicate the charter or carry artifact-write instructions, so they are safe for child workers and ensure scope constraints reach the agents doing the actual work.
-When there are no active decisions, the method returns null and only the charter is injected.
+Instead, RunOrchestrator.BuildContextAsync injects the child's charter plus only active, approved architectural/scope decisions, compiled by MemoryContextCompiler.CompileDecisionsAsync(projectId).
+The decisions use the same untrusted JSON envelope but omit memory and session data.
+When there are no eligible decisions, the method returns null and only the charter is injected.
 Compilation failures are swallowed (logged as a warning); the child proceeds with its charter alone.